Bora Bora

 Alcohol & Drug Laws

-• The legal drinking age is 18
+• Legal drinking age is 18

-• Drug laws are strict, and possession or use of illegal drugs can result in severe penalties
+• Drug laws are strict, with penalties for possession and consumption of illegal drugs

 Special Laws